avishnyak/SucceedInAgile/manuscript/intro.md

 #Introduction

 This book is a guide to those who are mastering the Agile craft.
-There are many frameworks that you could adopt with recipies for doing agile.
-This book is intended to show how even the most well-intentioned agilists can be led astray by biases, decision-making traps and old habbits.
+There are many frameworks that you could adopt with recipes for doing agile.
+This book is intended to show how even the most well-intentioned agilists can be led astray by biases, decision-making traps and old habits.

+I> ## List of Cognitive Biases
+I>
+I> Many of the cognitive biases discussed in this book are detailed further on [Wikipedia](http://en.wikipedia.org/wiki/List_of_cognitive_biases) from a psychological point of view.

 ## About the Author